confidential-devhub/coco-ai-demo-scripts/llm/README.md

 #### Note:
 If you get SSL connection errors when deploying the pod, then you need to disable SSL.

-1. Write down your project name (example `fraud-detection`)
+1. Write down your project name (example `llm`)
-2. If you plan to change the yaml (not using the web UI): Convert the following template string in `base64`: `http://minio.<project-name>.svc.cluster.local:9000` (example `base64` for http://minio.fraud-detection.svc.cluster.local:9000 is `aHR0cDovL21pbmlvLmZyYXVkLWRldGVjdGlvbi5zdmMuY2x1c3Rlci5sb2NhbDo5MDAw`)
+2. If you plan to change the yaml (not using the web UI): Convert the following template string in `base64`: `http://minio.<project-name>.svc.cluster.local:9000` (example `base64` for http://minio.llm.svc.cluster.local:9000 is `aHR0cDovL21pbmlvLmxsbS5zdmMuY2x1c3Rlci5sb2NhbDo5MDAwCg==`)
 3. In the web UI go in namespace <project name> and in secrets/aws-connection-my-storage and then do `Edit` and change `AWS_S3_ENDPOINT` to be your string obtained in the previous step.
 If you edit the yaml, you need to add the `base64` version of the url, otherwise in the web ui you can also add the plain text.

 ### Run the plain text model in a confidential container